APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs: APEX System Design

-This design leads to two key advantages.
-Primarily, it facilitates a maximized CPU compute window.
-The delayed synchronization provides the CPU with a significantly extended window to perform its attention computations.
-Unlike Asymmetric Pipelining, where CPU overlap is primarily confined to the GPU's attention phase, our Asynchronous Overlap allows the CPU's compute window for a given layer's attention to span the GPU's execution of its own pre-attention linear layers, its self-attention computations across all layers, and its post-attention linear layers for the current iteration.
-This effectively gives the CPU the entire duration of the GPU's iteration cycle to complete its offloaded attention tasks for a specific layer before synchronization is required for that layer in the next cycle.
+This design yields two key advantages.
+First, it maximizes the CPU compute window: delayed synchronization grants the CPU a significantly longer interval to perform attention computations.
+Unlike Asymmetric Pipelining, where CPU overlap is limited to the GPU’s attention phase, \emph{Asynchronous Overlap} allows the CPU’s compute window for a given layer’s attention to span the GPU’s execution of its pre-attention linear layers, its self-attention across all layers, and its post-attention linear layers within the current iteration.
+As a result, the CPU effectively has the entire duration of the GPU’s iteration cycle to finish its offloaded attention tasks for a specific layer before synchronization is required in the next cycle.

-Secondly, this approach results in reduced pipeline bubbles and consequently enhanced GPU utilization.
-The single, strategically deferred synchronization per layer, per full iteration cycle for a batch, offers a much longer and more flexible period for CPU tasks.
-This design minimizes the likelihood of the CPU becoming a critical-path bottleneck or the GPU waiting idly for CPU results.
-In contrast, experimental observations with Asymmetric Pipelining show that its two-sub-batch structure can lead to inefficiencies; specifically, the first sub-batch (which may include prefill requests) often contains no CPU-offloaded decode requests, effectively creating a "bubble" where CPU resources dedicated to that sub-batch's pipeline stage are underutilized.
-Asynchronous Overlap mitigates such bubbles by ensuring the CPU has a continuous and substantial workload derived from the unified batch.
+Second, this approach reduces pipeline bubbles and thereby improves GPU utilization.
+With a single, strategically deferred synchronization per layer per iteration, the CPU gains a longer and more flexible window to complete its tasks.
+This design lowers the chance of the CPU becoming a critical-path bottleneck or the GPU stalling while waiting for CPU results.
+By contrast, experiments with Asymmetric Pipelining show that its two-sub-batch structure can create inefficiencies: the first sub-batch (which may include prefill requests) often contains no CPU-offloaded decode work, producing a “bubble” where CPU resources in that stage remain underutilized. \emph{Asynchronous Overlap} avoids such bubbles by ensuring the CPU always has a continuous and substantial workload derived from the unified batch.